-There’s a scene in the film Revolutionary Road where our hero (Kate Winslet) mentions a feeling of emptiness, and follows that up with hopelessness, at which point, John Givings (played by Michael Shannon) says something like “ah. hopelessness, now you have it.”.
+There’s a scene in the film Revolutionary Road where our hero Kate Winslet falls into despair.
+At first she describes it as emptiness, but then calls it hopelessness, at which point, Michael Shannon says: “ah. hopelessness, now you have it.”

 Imagine your audience is in that state.
 It’s the point at which they’re about to give up.
 They’ve tried everything, and nothing works.
-Their emotional side is now in full flow, and nothing is going to stop it.
+Their emotions have hit rock bottom.

 Most humans can only survive in that mode for a short period of time.
 The body can’t take it for very long.
 It finds a way to cope – it has to (there’s only so long that those negative chemicals can continue sending their signals).